 Level 1 Level 2 Level 3 Level 4 Level 5 Next steps do not follow from the analysis.
-Next steps primarily focus on changes to teaching practice that are superficially related Next steps propose general support that improves children's learning related to Next steps provide targeted support to individuals or groups that Next steps provide targeted support to individuals AND groups OR Next steps are not relevant to to children's learning needs, for example, repeating instruction, pacing, or assessed learning objectives. utilizes the active and multimodal nature of children's learning utilizing the active and multimodal nature of children's learning the learning objectives assessed. classroom management issues.
-Next steps are loosely connected with research improves their learning related to language and to improve their learning related to language and OR and/or developmental theory. literacy development literacy development Next steps are not described in sufficient detail to understand them.
+OR Next steps are not relevant to the learning objectives assessed.
+Next steps primarily focus on changes to teaching practice that are superficially related to children's learning needs, for example, repeating instruction, pacing, or classroom management issues.
+Next steps propose general support that improves children's learning related to assessed learning objectives.
+Next steps are loosely connected with research and/or developmental Next steps provide targeted support to individuals or groups that utilizes the active and multimodal nature of children's learning improves their learning related to language and literacy development Next steps provide targeted support to individuals AND groups utilizing the active and multimodal nature of children's learning to improve their learning related to language and literacy development OR theory.
+Next steps are not described in sufficient detail to understand them.
 Next steps are connected with research and/or developmental theory.
 Next steps are justified with principles from research and/or developmental theory.